edcarp/python-intermediate-esces/_episodes/02-starting-with-data.md

 ~~~
 {: .language-python}

-But if we want to summarize by one or more variables, for example Site Type, we can
+But if we want to summarize by one or more variables, for example Seastate, we can
 use **Pandas' `.groupby` method**.
 Once we've created a groupby DataFrame, we
 can quickly calculate summary statistics by a group of our choice.

 ~~~
-# Group data by Site Type
+# Group data by Seastate
-grouped_data = waves_df.groupby('Site Type')
+grouped_data = waves_df.groupby('Seastate')
 ~~~
 {: .language-python}